-Feigin, A, Ferguson, AC, Grosse, M & Scott, T 2016, 'Evidence on why firms use different disclosure outlets: Purchased analyst research, investor presentations and Open Briefings', Accounting Research Journal, vol. 29, no. 3, pp. 274-291.View/Download from: UTS OPUS or Publisher's site
+Feigin, A, Ferguson, AC, Grosse, M & Scott, T 2016, 'Evidence on why firms use different disclosure outlets: Purchased analyst research, investor presentations and Open Briefings', Accounting Research Journal, vol. 29, no. 3, pp. 274-291.View/Download from: Publisher's site

-Bird, R, Grosse, M & Yeung, DC 2013, 'The market response to exploration, resource and reserve announcements by mining companies: Australian data', Australian Journal of Management, vol. 38, no. 2, pp. 311-331.View/Download from: UTS OPUS or Publisher's site
+Bird, R, Grosse, M & Yeung, DC 2013, 'The market response to exploration, resource and reserve announcements by mining companies: Australian data', Australian Journal of Management, vol. 38, no. 2, pp. 311-331.View/Download from: Publisher's site